raik/st2-pseudo-osx-theme/README.md

 the light and dark screenshots respectively:

 * `Tubnil.tmTheme` → My personal variation of the Tubster theme for TextMate.
-This is the dark color scheme.
+This is the original dark color scheme.

 * `Tubnil Bright.tmTheme` → A variation on the above Tubnil theme for folks who like bright color schemes.